 ShutdownDatabase Puts the database into its shutdown state according to the selected options and within the given "wait" time (seconds).
 Once shutdown, only the SYSDBA user can log into the database.
 BringDatabaseOnline Puts the database into its online state (reverse of shutdown).
 SetSweepInterval Sets the automatic sweep interval SetDBSqlDialect Sets the default database SQL dialect (1 or 3) SetPageBuffers Set the default number of cache buffers to the specified number.
 ActivateShadow Activates a database "shadow file" See the Firebird Documentation for more information on database shadow files.
 SetReserveSpace Configure the database to fill data pages when inserting new records (true), or reserve 20% of each page for later record deltas (true) SetAsyncMode Toggles between async writes (true) and sync writes (false).
 SetReadOnly Sets read only or read/write mode.
+SetNoLinger Set the No Linger Flag on a database.
+This is a "one-shot" override.
+Once set, the server will close the database immediately the last attachment is gone, regardless of the LINGER setting in the database.
+The LINGER setting is retained and works normally the next time.

-10.6 The Server Properties Service
+10.8 The Server Properties Service

 This service retrieves various server properties including the server version information, server parameters and the current status of database attachments.
-The information returned is divided up into:
+The following property is required in order to use the service: